-US sending $1 billion more military aid to outgunned Ukraine
+US sending $1 billion more military aid to outgunned Ukrainian forces

 "In terms of artillery, they do outnumber, they out-gun and out-range" the Ukrainian forces.

 The aid is the largest single tranche of weapons and equipment since the war began.
-Biden, who spoke by phone with Ukraine President Volodymyr Zelenskyy for about 40 minutes Wednesday, also said the US will send $225 million more in humanitarian assistance to provide safe drinking water, medical supplies, food, healthcare, shelter and money for families to buy essential items.
+Biden, who spoke by phone with Ukraine President Volodymyr Zelenskyy for about 40 minutes, also said the US will send US$225 million more in humanitarian assistance to provide safe drinking water, medical supplies, food, healthcare, shelter and money for families to buy essential items.

-The US remains committed, Biden said in a statement, "to supporting the Ukrainian people whose lives have been ripped apart by this war."
+The US remains committed, Biden said in a statement, "to supporting the Ukrainian people whose lives have been ripped apart by this war".

 The aid comes as Austin convened a meeting in Brussels of more than 45 nations to discuss support for Ukraine.
 At the start of the meeting, he warned that the West must step up weapons deliveries to Ukraine and prove its commitment to helping the country's military fight along a 1000km front line in a grinding war of attrition with Russia.